 - 1. Name of Project: Identify the type of project: forest fuels reduction or grasslands fuels reduction. - 2.
 Fiscal Agent: Applicant must be or have a fiscal agent identified at the time the grant application is submitted. - a.
 The fiscal agent, or appointed fiscal administrator, is responsible for financial matters related to the project such as paying project invoices, grant reimbursement processes, financial accounting, and budget tracking. - b.
 The fiscal agent must be registered with the IRS and have a tax identification number. - 3.
 Type of Organization: Private (e.g., large acre private properties and HOAs), non-governmental organization, or local governmental entity. - 4.
 Contact Person/Title: Name and title of the project manager and/or lead cooperator, mailing address, phone, and email address - 5.
 Socially Vulnerable Community Project: Click yes if applicable and complete Box N of the application.
-If not applicable, click no, and leave Box N blank. - 6.
-Match to Other Grant Programs: - a.
-Click the drop-down menu and select the grant that will leverage this application. - b.
-If leveraging more than one grant, provide the name of the additional grants in this box. - c.
+If not applicable, click no, and leave Box N blank.

+6. Match to Other Grant Programs:

+- a.
+Indicate if this grant request is a match for another grant program: - i.
+Click the drop-down menu and select the grant that will leverage this application. - ii.
+If leveraging more than one grant, provide the name of the additional grants in this box. - iii.
 Provide anticipated award notification dates for other potential grant awards. - 7.
 Is this project scalable?
 Indicate if you are willing to accept partial funding for your proposal. - 8.
 Approximate Acres and Estimated Cost/Acre: Please provide approximate acres to be treated and estimated cost per acre.